coredao-org/CoreDAO-Docs/docs/Dev-Guide/remix.md

 sidebar_label: Using Remix
 hide_table_of_contents: false
 sidebar_position: 2
-description: Deploy Contracts on Core Chain using the Remix IDE
+description: Deploy Contracts on Core using the Remix IDE
 ---

 # Using Remix